Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

 \subsection{Geometric structure}

 The Euler potentials determine the nature of the force-free field.
-By taking $(d\phi_{1})_{a}$ and $(d\phi_{2})_{a}$ to be orthogonal, the magnitude of the field strength is
+By taking $(d\phi_{1})_{a}$ and $(d\phi_{2})_{a}$ to be orthogonal, the square of the magnitude of the field strength is

 where $\| \alpha \|^{2} = g^{ab}\alpha_{a}\alpha_{b}$ is the squared-norm.
 Since there are no two orthogonal timelike vectors, the field is magnetically dominated ($F^{2}>0$) if and only if both vectors $(d\phi_{1})^{a}$ and $(d\phi_{2})^{a}$ are spacelike.
-This describes a force-free magnetosphere and there is always a Lorentz frame where the electric field vanishes.
-Accordingly, we restrict attention to magnetically-dominated from this point forward.
+Such a field describes a force-free magnetosphere, in which there always exists a Lorentz frame where the electric field vanishes.
+Accordingly, we restrict attention to magnetically-dominated force-free field from this point forward.

-The degeneracy of force-free field has profound geometric spacetime structure.
+The degeneracy of a force-free field has profound implications on the geometric structure of the background spacetime.
 At each point, there exists a two-dimensional vector space that annihilates the force-free field, namely the kernel of $F$, denoted as ker $F$.
-The ker $F$ is orthogonal to the space spanned by vectors $(d\phi_{1})^{a}$ and $(d\phi_{2})^{a}$, and forms an involutive distribution.
-By Frobenius theorem, it can easily be shown that the distributions are tangent to two-dimensional integral submanifolds.
-The submanifolds foliate the spacetime, and are called \textit{field sheets} by Gralla and Jacobson~\cite{Gralla_Jacobson:2014}, and \textit{flux surfaces} by Uchida~\cite{Uchida_1997}.
+A kernel of $F$ is orthogonal to the space spanned by vectors $(d\phi_{1})^{a}$ and $(d\phi_{2})^{a}$, and forms an involutive distribution.
+By Frobenius theorem, it follows that kernels of $F$ are tangent to two-dimensional integral submanifolds.
+These integral surfaces are foliations of the spacetime, and are called \textit{field sheets} by Gralla and Jacobson~\cite{Gralla_Jacobson:2014}, and \textit{flux surfaces} by Uchida~\cite{Uchida_1997}.
 In force-free magnetospheres, these submanifolds are Lorentzian and describe the spacetime evolution of the magnetic field lines.
+Also, field sheets are a general feature of degenerate fields.

-Menon~\cite{Menon_2021} established a geometric correspondence between force-free field sheets and local inertial frames on a spacetime manifold $M$.
-At each point $p \in M$, there exists a local inertial frame $(e_{0},e_{1},e_{2},e_{3})$ defined on an open set $U_{p}$ of $p$ such that the timelike basis $e_{0}$ and spacelike basis $e_{1}$ span the ker $F$ associated with the field sheet restricted to $U_{p}$.
-Then, the mean curvature field on the field sheet is expressed as
+Menon~\cite{Menon_2021} established a geometric correspondence between field sheets and local inertial frames on a spacetime manifold $M$.
+At each point $p \in M$, there exists a local inertial frame $(e_{0},e_{1},e_{2},e_{3})$ defined on an open neighborhood $U_{p}$ of $p$ such that the timelike basis $e_{0}$ and spacelike basis $e_{1}$ span the kernel of a degenerate field $F$ tangent to the field sheet restricted to $U_{p}$.
+The mean curvature field on the field sheet can be expressed as